Positive feedback in coordination games: stochastic evolutionary dynamics and the logit choice rule: Two population models and the application: the logit solutions for the Nash demand game

 For two population models, two kinds of deviant behaviors naturally arise depending on the intentionality of deviant plays \citep*{Naidu10, HLNN2016}, namely an unintentional or intentional logit choice rule.
 The unintentional logit choice rule refers to the standard logit rule in the context of the two population model, defined as follows:

 By the intentional choice rule, we mean that agents choose a non-best-response strategy from the set of strategies that would give a higher payoff than the payoff at the status quo convention when adopted as a convention.
 Thus, the intentional logit choice rule means that agents play a non-best-response strategy among the set restricted by ``intentional'' behaviors, with probabilities specified by the logit choice rule.
-Experimental evidence for intentional as well as payoff-dependent behaviors captured by the logit rule is provided in \citet{MasNax2016}, \citet{LimNeary2016}, and \citet*{HLNN2016}.\footnote{\citet{LimNeary2016} find that individual mistakes are directed in the sense that they are group-dependent.
-The directed mistakes in their paper are intentional behaviors of deviant agents; for example, they find that 2.25\% of subjects play mistakes when the best response is the preferred strategy, whereas 20.85\% of subjects play mistakes when the best response is the less preferred strategy (Figure 5 (a) on p .19).
-Also, \citet{MasNax2016} report that the vast majority of decisions (96\%) are myopic best responses, although deviations are sensitive to their costs.
-Particularly, they write that ``deviation rates were significantly lower when subjects faced a decision where the MBR (myopic best response) was the subjects preferred option, which lends support to the assumption that deviations can be directed''(on p.
-204).}
+Experimental evidence for intentional as well as payoff-dependent behaviors captured by the logit rule is provided in \citet{MasNax2016}, \citet{LimNeary2016}, and \citet*{HLNN2016}(see Section \ref{sec:lit}).\footnote{\citet{LimNeary2016} find that individual mistakes are directed in the sense that they are group-dependent.
+The directed mistakes in their paper are intentional behaviors of deviant agents; for example, they find that 2.25\% of subjects play mistakes when the best response is the preferred strategy, whereas 20.85\% of subjects play mistakes when the best response is the less preferred strategy (Figure 5 (a) on p .19). }

 More precisely, to define the intentional logit choice rule, we introduce the sets of the permissible suboptimal strategies under the intentional dynamic: